Aryansh-S/Mini-Projects/README.md

 # Projects for Fun

-To use a project, simply run the main file of the corresponding folder.
+To run a project, if applicable, simply run the main file of the corresponding folder.
 You may need to unzip.